 Superfoods Spirulina is grown and processed under the strictest quality control standards and is certified organic, which means it’s guaranteed to be chemical-free and non-GMO.

 Product of India

 Spirulina powder has a unique, salty taste.
 Blend into fresh juice or smoothies.
 It combines well with citrus fruits such as pineapple, orange, lemon as well as mint.
 Also sprinkle on salads and rice, or blend into salad dressing.
-You can also make spirulina dessert & chocolates!
+You can also make spirulina desserts & chocolates!
 Start with 3 g daily, (level teaspoon) and gradually build up to a recommended daily dose of 10 g for overall health maintenance.

-Disclaimer: Due to spirulina’s powerful immune boosting properties, it is recommended that anyone with an autoimmune condition should consult their doctor before taking it.
+Disclaimer: Due to spirulina’s powerful immune-boosting properties, it is recommended that anyone with an autoimmune condition should consult their doctor before taking it.